-Your recent Emerging Investigator Series paper focuses on Digital Detection of tagged proteins in vivo to identify the circulating biomarkers in aging.
+Your recent Emerging Investigator Series paper focuses on on-chip phenotypic investigation of combinatory antibiotic effects.
 How has your research evolved from your first article to this most recent article?

 What aspect of your work are you most excited about at the moment?

-In your opinion, what is the future of portable devices for biosensing?
+In your opinion, what is the future of chip-based screening for clinical therapies?

 What do you find most challenging about your research?